Help & Support

 How to Choose a Window Air Conditioner

-The top performers in our review are the Haier ESAQ406P, the Gold Award winner; the Frigidaire FFRE0633Q1, the Silver Award winner; and the Danby DAC060EUB5GDB, the Bronze Award winner.
+The top performers in our review are the Frigidaire FFRE0633Q1, the Gold Award winner; and the Danby DAC060EUB5GDB, the Silver Award winner; and the LG LW8015ER, the Bronze Award Winner.
 Here's more on choosing a product to meet your needs, along with detail on how we arrived at our ranking of 10 window air conditioners.

 A hot and humid room can drain the energy out of anyone on a sunny afternoon.
 Options for fighting an uncomfortable summertime climate are many, ranging from a dip in the pool to a new central air conditioner for your home.
 Window air conditioners represent a low level of commitment and low price that is perfect for certain living situations.
 It makes a decent option for renters because the installation process involves little or no alteration to the home.
 Even for home owners, energy-efficient window air conditioners can make sense for times when you don't want to run an outdated, energy-guzzling central air conditioner and can live with just one room that is extra cool and comfortable.

 Besides a small window AC, you have other energy-efficient and inexpensive options like portable air conditioners, which require no installation and move easily from room to room, though they are universally regarded as less effective at cooling.
 Through-the-wall air conditioners require a permanent alteration to your home but are still more efficient and less expensive than central air conditioners.
 A central air system can be the best choice if you own your home and have the budget to invest in a long-term solution.
 If you don't own your house or don’t want to cool the entire house, window air conditioners are a solid choice.

 Window Air Conditioners: What We Evaluated, What We Found